 Organizational PURPOSE / MISSION:

-A THOUSAND SUMMERS (ATS) utilizes its affiliation with nine wilderness-based summer camps across the country to provide the underserved youth it funds with the access and opportunity to learn about leadership, independence and perseverance, all while enjoying the camaraderie and adventure of sleep away camp.
+A THOUSAND SUMMERS (ATS) utilizes its affiliation with eleven wilderness-based summer camps across the country to provide the underserved youth it funds with the access and opportunity to learn about leadership, independence and perseverance, all while enjoying the camaraderie and adventure of sleep away camp.

 The mission of A THOUSAND SUMMERS is to change kids’ lives through transformative summer camp experiences.

 In its 34th year of operation, A THOUSAND SUMMERS (formerly known as the John Austin Cheley Foundation) breaks down barriers and provides access to highly regarded summer camp programs that the kids it serves would not otherwise have.
 Its campers come from all over the country, and in its history the organization has awarded over $9.5 million worth of summer camp scholarships, known as 'camperships'.

 John Austin (Jack) Cheley believed in the words of his father that “great things happen when youth and mountains meet.”
 From the time he took over the leadership of Cheley Colorado Camps in 1941 until his death in 1987, Jack worked tirelessly to promote the value of a high quality summer camp experience and to raise the bar for independently run camps around the country.